fncbook/fnc/chapter9/stability.md

 ```{index} ! convergence rate; spectral
 ```

-In other contexts we refer to {eq}`spectral` as linear convergence, but here it is usual to say that the rate is exponential or that one has **spectral convergence**.
+In other contexts we refer to {eq}`spectral` as linear convergence, but here it is usual to say that the rate is exponential or that one has {term}`spectral convergence`.
 It achieves constant reduction factors in the error by constant increments of $n$.
 By contrast, algebraic convergence in the form $O(n^{-p})$ for some $p>0$ requires *multiplying* $n$ by a constant factor in order to reduce error by a constant factor.
 Graphically, spectral error is a straight line on a log-linear scale, while algebraic convergence is a straight line on a log-log scale.

 ::::{prf:example} Spectral convergence
 :label: demo-stability-spectral